chrisallenlane/watchtower/README.md

 ----------
 Questions, concerns, bug reports, and feature requests may be directed to chris@chris-allen-lane.com.
-If you're able to express your thoughts in 144 characters or less ("It's great!", "It sucks!") you can also contact me on [twitter][5].
+If you're able to express your thoughts in 140 characters or fewer ("It's great!", "It sucks!") you can also contact me on [twitter][5].